-There is one secret that the best creative agencies have been keeping since years.
+There is one secret that the best creative agencies have been keeping for years.
 Despite how it may seem, great logos are deceptively simple.
-What may appear as haphazard is actually the result of high artistic talent and deep brand understanding.
+What may appear haphazard is actually the result of high artistic talent and deep brand understanding.

 Whether you’re considering a new logo for your business, or you’re a designer unfamiliar with logo creation, here’s some valuable insight into the complex process of logo creation.

 (And for more branding tips, contact SPINX Digital.
 Our team of design experts can provide insight for your company or website).